This is the one and only Excellence in Broadcasting Network.

 Somebody tampered with the real vote, they said.

-It would have been it would have been interesting to actually have to watch an election without an exit poll.
+It would have been interesting to actually have to watch an election without an exit poll and watch real votes being counted as the first sign or indication.

-They can also be used to suppress or get out the vote, uh, whichever the drive-by media consortium that pays for those exit polls wants.
+They can also be used to suppress or get out the vote, whichever the drive-by media consortium that pays for those exit polls wants.

 Wall Street Journal today, U.S. stocks opened slightly above the flat line on Tuesday as enthusiasm for health care stocks soared ahead of the Massachusetts election today.

-Pharmaceutical giants Merck and Pfizer were each up 1.7% as the health care sector soared ahead of the key election to replace Ted Kennedy, potentially undermining the passage of Congressional Healthcare.
+Pharmaceutical giants Merck and Pfizer were each up 1.7% as the healthcare sector soared ahead of the key election to replace Ted Kennedy, potentially undermining the passage of congressional health care.

-Let me check it here real quick here, folks.
+Bottom line here, let me check it here real quick here, folks.

-Dow Jones Industrial Average is up 106, 10,715.
+106, Dow Jones Industrial Average is up 106, 10,715.

-And all of this is based on the thought, on the belief that a Republican will win Ted Kennedy's seat.
+And all of this is based on the thought on the belief that a Republican will win Ted Kennedy's seat.

 This is astounding.

-You know this in-trade website where you can actually go and wager on the outcome.
+You know this in trade website where you can actually go and wager on the outcome.

-Last week it turned for the first time to Scott Brown, and it's gotten even bigger.
+Last week, it turned for the first time to Scott Brown, and it's gotten even bigger.

-I'm not I'm I am I uh not gonna say it.
+I am not going to say it.

 Wouldn't be prudent.